fig2code/fig2code/README.md

 ## Motivation

-A typical figure shared with a team, or embedded in a scientific manuscript is not backed up with the code, data and environment that created it.
-This can lead to wrong conclusions, stumbling productivity and knowledge being trapped on personal computers.
+A typical figure shared within a company, or in a scientific manuscript is not backed up with the code, data and environment that created it.
+This can lead to loss in productivity, wrong conclusions and knowledge being trapped on personal computers.

 Fig2code's goal is to make it easy for data scientists of all skill levels to create runnable, reproducible figures with minimal effort.

 Fig2code is based on Docker, but no knowledge of Docker is needed to use it.
+It abstracts all the Docker details to focus on the operations meaningful for data analysis workflows.

+Fig2code supports R and R markdown.
+Support for python and jupyter is planed for the near future.

+## Comparison with Jupyter / Markdown / Sweave

+Jupyter notebooks and markdown are a way to keep the code and the output together as produced on a single machine.
+Fig2code wraps this and other types of code into isolated runnable units that can be (re-)run and used on any machine.
+Compared to notebooks, fig2code also tracks the data, dependencies and any other required external files.

 ## When to use

-Fig2code is best used when knowledge is being created, which might not include every figure produced.
-When a figure is created to support a conclusion, it should be backed up by the code, data and environment that created it.
-Fig2code is an easy way to create this supporting information, in a way that can be shared with the whole team, including technical and non-technical members.
+Continue using R interactively to create analysis and experiment.
+Once you are ready to produce the final figures use fig2code to create them, so they are backed up by code, data and environment.
+Share your final figures with collaborators and the public.

 Fig2code is not meant as a replacement for the R and python packaging systems.
-If the primary purpose of your code is to be distributed as module to be re-used by others, please use the existing packaging systems.
+If the primary purpose of your code is to be distributed as a module to be re-used by others, please use the existing packaging systems.

-Fig2code supports R and R markdown.
-Support for python and jupyter is planed for the near future.

 ## Usage

-#### 1. Creating a runnable figure
+### Basic usage

+To create a runnable figure, write in the terminal:

 ```
 fig2code run myScript.R